-This course provides study of airframe and powerplant electrical systems, including inspection and repair of components and related wiring, power distribution, and circuit troubleshooting.
+This course provides study of airframe and powerplant electrical systems.
+Students study airframe and powerplant electrical systems, including inspection and repair of components and related wiring, power distribution, and circuit troubleshooting.
 This course includes a detailed study of electrical schematics and their application and troubleshooting.
 This course also covers the study of various aircraft fire protection, detection, and extinguishing systems.
-Upon successful completion of this course students should know how to read and apply electrical schematics and understand the operation of aircraft fire protection systems.
+Upon successful completion of this course, students should be able to troubleshoot and repair airframe electrical systems, know how to read and apply electrical schematics, and understand the operation and repair of aircraft fire protection systems.